Seasonal-MC/Johnystar-s-MC-server-documentation/docs/joining.md

 ### Discord

 It is required for you to have a Discord account in order to play on the server.
 Your Discord account has to be linked before you can play.
-Your Discord account also needs to be associated with an email adress.
+Your Discord account also needs to be associated with an email address.

 ## Connecting

 ### First time

-The first time you connect to the server, a short setup will take place before you can actually play.
+The first time you connect to the server, a short setup is necessary before you can actually play.

 1. join the official Discord server
 2. launch Minecraft
 3. add the Minecraft server to your Minecraft client's server list
 4. connect to the Minecraft server
-5. send the code, you've been given, as a DM on Discord to AuthBot as instructed by the server
+5. send the code you've been given as a DM to AuthBot on Discord as instructed by the server
 6. connect to the Minecraft server again
 7. register by using the ``/register {password} {password again}`` command
-8. **IMPORTANT** If you have a paid account, you should activate PREMIUM (you're risking losing your progress otherwise) - more information in the security > AuthMe section.
+    - **IMPORTANT** If you have a paid account, you should activate PREMIUM (you're risking losing your progress otherwise) - more information in the security > AuthMe section.
-9. done
+8. done

 ### Joining again